Publications

 The northern corn rootworm has adapted to crop rotation through extended egg diapause (the dormant period), in which some eggs remain in diapause for two or more winters.
 If corn is rotated annually with soybeans or another nonhost crop, extended-diapause eggs will hatch in the subsequent spring when corn is planted again in the field.

 Northern corn rootworm populations with extended egg diapause occur in Minnesota, South Dakota, Iowa, Wisconsin and Nebraska.
-However, this adaptation has not been researched in North Dakota.
+However, this adaptation has not been observed in North Dakota.

 Some western corn rootworm populations have shown a behavioral shift, in which variant females in regions with intensive, near universal use of a corn/soybean rotation will lay eggs in soybean fields as well as corn fields.
 The eggs laid in soybean fields then hatch during the following growing season when the rotation returns to corn.